andyste1/SpecCore/README.md

 ## Getting Started

-Download the source and compile it.
-You'll find a few basic examples that you can try - edit MainWindow.xaml.cs code-behind, and uncomment one of the lines *only* in the constructor.
+Download the source and make sure you set *SpecCoreLib.Demo* project as the startup project.
+You'll find a few basic examples that you can try - edit MainWindow.xaml.cs code-behind, and uncomment one (and only one) of the "new...();" lines in the constructor.
+Compile and run, and have fun!

-To write your own game or program, add a class that inherits from SpeccyEngine.
-Implement the necessary constructor, and override the Init() and DoFrame() methods.
-The class should look something like this:-
+To write your own program, add a class to the SpecCoreLib.Demo project that inherits from SpeccyEngine.
+Implement the required constructor:-

     public class HelloWorld : SpeccyEngine
     {